psemdel/py-trading-bot/docs/strategies.md

             v[symbol]=self.vol[symbol].values[ii]
         self.sorted=sorted(v.items(), key=lambda tup: tup[1], reverse=True)

 For the volatility preselection, the volatility (self.vol) serves to sort the stocks.
+If the sorting function can be calculated once and for all, it is done with the function sorting_g.

 ### Supplementary criterium
 For certain strategy, the condition to become candidate is not only about the sorting.
-This supplementary condition can be defined in supplementary_criterium.
+This supplementary condition can be defined in supplementary_criterium which used variable "condition".
 For instance:

-    def supplementary_criterium(self,symbol_simple, ii,v, short=False):
-        return self.macd_tot.hist[('simple','simple',symbol_simple)].values[ii]*short_to_sign[short]>0
+    self.condition["long"]=remove_multi(self.macd_tot.macd>0)
+    self.condition["short"]=remove_multi(self.macd_tot.macd<0)

-The candidates here need to have a macd_tot.hist >0.
+The candidates here need to have a macd_tot.hist >0, if the direction is long.

+### Strategy name
+If you use pre-defined preselection strategies, note for some, the name of the strategy in your bot should be the same as the one defined in self.strategy in presel.py.

 ### Maximum number of candidates
 The maximum number of candidates at the same time is defined by `self.max_candidates_nb`.
 When it is higher than 1, the underlying strategy will be decisive about which one of the candidates will be actually bought.